OswaldLabsOpenSource/help/docs/usage-guidelines/cookies.md

 ## Where Agastya uses cookies

 Agastya by Oswald Labs uses cookie for storing preferences (e.g., instructions like "turn dyslexia-friendly mode on when the page is loaded") and to store user information (e.g., geo-location and useragent information.)
+Agastya always takes your consent and only defaults to the absolutely necessary cookies unless you choose to allow tracking cookies.

+**The following data is stored:**

+- Your location based on IP address (city, region, country, latitude, longitude, accuracy radius); this is an approximate location based on your IP address and **not** your accurate GPS location
+- Your continent (to ensure GDPR compliancy in Europe)
+- Your timezone (to make sure we show you the local time if need be)
+- Your browser and operating system name (no personal files, just the name and version of your agent so we know what devices our users are using)
+- Referrer (which website you came from)

+Note that **no** personally identifiable information is ever being stored on our servers, not even your IP address.
+We only store a one-way hash of your IP address (which means we cannot ever get your IP address, we can only confirm that it's you when you come to the website again.)

 ## Related links